 Even after the symptoms have gone away, a person may have a lingering weakness that can last for a week or so.
 You may also get ear infections, a skin rash (especially with mycoplasma pneumoniae), or anemia.

-If you are pregnant and have the symptoms of walking pneumonia you should see your physician because the baby is at risk for being affected by the illness.
+If you are pregnant and have the symptoms of walking pneumonia, you should see your physician because the baby may be at risk.

 If You Go to the Doctor

 Many people will not feel ill enough to go to the doctor if they have walking pneumonia.